 Due to the rapid residential expansion in the Germantown area, the Shelby County Board of Education saw a need for a new elementary school in the community.
 In August of 1977, Dogwood opened under the leadership of Patsy E. Smith.
 The school housed grades K-7 with an enrollment of 623 students distributed in 29 classrooms.

-In 1997, Patsy Smith was promoted to Assistant to the Superintendent.
-Lois Williams was appointed Interim Principal for one year.
-The next year, Susan Pittman was assigned Principal at Dogwood.
+In 1997, Patsy Smith was promoted to Assisant to the Superintendent.
+Louis Williams was appointed Principal for one year.
+The next year, Susan Pittman was assigned Principal at Dogood.
 Ms. Pittman remained Principal until December 2005 when she accepted the position of Director of Early Childhood and Elementary Education.
 Ms. Andrea Simpson was named Principal and continued to serve until 2012.
-Ms. Pittman returned in the fall of 2012 and continued to serve in this capacity until her retirement in June of 2016.
+Ms. Pittman returned in the Fall of 2012, and continued to serve in this capacity until her retirement in June of 2016.
 Teresa Price was named Principal in July 2016 and presently serves in the role.